metoppv/improver/doc/source/metadata/Probabilities.rst

     air_temperature: cell_methods = "time: mean (time-weighted)" ;

-Cell methods can be used to describe the characteristic of a field that is represented by cell values, where a simple statistical method has been apply to a variable.
+Cell methods can be used to describe any simple statistical method that has been apply to a variable.
-However, this leads to an issue, in that there is a decision to be taken over whether a statistical process that has been applied is significant for, or of relevance to, the end user, which is likely to depend on who that user is.
+However, this leads to the question over over whether a statistical process that has been applied is significant for, or of relevance to, the end user?
+This is likely to depend on exactly who that user is and what they need to know about the data.
-Two extreme examples of how the cell methods might be presented for the same diagnostic, in this case a maximum temperature in a period:
+Two extreme examples of how the cell methods might be presented for the same varaible (in this case a maximum temperature in a period) are shown below:

-1. Simple version, just describing the diagnostic;
-   note that without the cell_methods, this is a different diagnostic, an instantaneous temperature:
+1. Simple version, just describing the information required to correctly interpret the variable; note that without the ``cell_methods``, this would be a different variable, an instantaneous temperature:

 .. code-block:: python

-    air_temperature:cell_methods = "time: mean (time-weighted)"
+    air_temperature:cell_methods = "time: mean"

-2. Complex version, including a whole chain of processes that have been applied to the diagnostic:
+2. Complex version, including a whole chain of processes that have been applied to the variable:

 .. code-block:: python

     air_temperature:cell_methods = "time: maximum realization: mean area: mean (neighbourhood: square topographic) forecast_reference_time: mean (time-weighted) area: mean (recursive-filter) model: mean (model-weighted)" ;

-The issue with the complex version is that the ``“time: maximum”`` is required by any user to correctly interpret and use the diagnostic, whereas the other processing steps tell you more about how it was generated than how should be interpreted, and, to some extent, are acting as a substitute for provenance metadata, and these can obscure the essential statistical information, making it harder to understand what the diagnostic actually represents.
+The issue with the complex version is that only the ``time: maximum`` is required by any user to correctly interpret and use the variable.

-.. add cross-reference to the Principles section to cover different types of metadata
+The other processing steps tell you more about how it was generated and are really acting as a substitute for provenance metadata.
+This can obscure the essential statistical information, making it harder to understand what the varaible actually represents.

 Use of cell methods in IMPROVER
 *******************************

-IMPROVER should only use cell methods to represent the 'what' metadata of the variable, i.e. information that is required to correctly interpret the variable.
+IMPROVER should only use cell methods to represent the **what** metadata of the variable, i.e. information that is required to correctly interpret the variable.
+See the section on :ref:`principles-CF-conformance-label` in :ref:`principles-label`.

-The use of the ``interval`` within the extra information in cell methods is not helpful within IMPROVER, as it can be confusing, and so should be omitted
+The use of the ``interval`` within the extra information in cell methods is unhelpful and potentially confusing within IMPROVER and should be omitted.

 Examples of valid uses of cell methods would be:

-* Maximum, minimum and mean value over time, using a cell methods statement of the form (note that there is no ``interval``):
+* Maximum, minimum and mean values over time, using a cell methods statement of the form
+  (note that there is no ``interval``):

 .. code-block:: python

     air_temperature:cell_methods = "time: maximum" ;

 * Value within a vicinity, with cell methods using a maximum or minimum, and taking the form:

 .. code-block:: python